priyaghadge99/Experiment/Notes/notes-JAVA.md

 -----------------------------------------------
 class level annotations
 -----------------------
--@RestController-- creating controller bean -@CrossOrigin :Used over a Controller, if the request is coming from other IP/domain -@Service--All your business logic should be in Service classes.
+- @RestController-- creating controller bean
+- @CrossOrigin :Used over a Controller, if the request is coming from other IP/domain
+- @Service--All your business logic should be in Service classes.
--@Repository-- All your database access logic should be in DAO classes.
+- @Repository-- All your database access logic should be in DAO classes.
--@Component--@Component is a generic stereotype for any Spring-managed component.
+- @Component--@Component is a generic stereotype for any Spring-managed component.
--@Repository, @Service, and @Controller are specializations of @Component for more specific use cases, for example, in the persistence, service, and presentation layers, respectively.
+- @Repository, @Service, and @Controller are specializations of @Component for more specific use cases, for example, in the persistence, service, and presentation layers, respectively.

 ####Annotations for extracting data from HTTP Request